Trivadis/terraform-examples/oci/openvpnas/README.md

 ```

 # OpenVPN URL

+## Client Configuration
 The public IP address is part of the Terraform output.
-To get the OVPN client configuration file:
+To get the OVPN client configuration file or an OpenVPN GUI:
  * https://<your_openvpnas_public_ip_here>/?=connect

- Admin console
+## Admin Console
  * https://<your_openvpnas_public_ip_here>/admin